Five nights of insights: Career Week in the Arts + Entertainment

 Since its inception in 1999, Career Night for the Arts has provided an opportunity for students and alumni to develop dialogue and relationships.
 In this expanded format, attendees will have the opportunity to gain valuable insight and advice, but also discover new ways to apply their passion and their current studies.

 Over the years, speakers and attendees have included photographers, entrepreneurs and designers; musicians, actors and producers; playwrights, journalists and authors; managing directors, development officers and academics; creative headhunters, human resources, and hiring managers in a variety of industries.

 Career Week is open to all Boston College students, alumni, faculty and staff.
-Registration is required for the events.
+Registration is encouraged for the events.